MrAsh1/Virtual_Plant_Care_System/README.md

 # Virtual Plant Care System

 A simple Java-based application that simulates a virtual garden, allowing users to care for different types of plants.
-This project demonstrates core Object-Oriented Programming (OOP) concepts, including inheritance, encapsulation, and polymorphism.
+This project demonstrates core Object-Oriented Programming (OOP) concepts.

 ## Features